Zinc Fertilizer Tips for CornBy Wolf Trax

 - High pH soils tend to limit zinc uptake, too.

-3 – The Right Time to Apply Zinc
+The Right Time to Apply Zinc

 Waiting to see if a zinc deficiency comes up in-season is not ideal.
 Having to apply a rescue treatment of zinc in-season means you’ve already lost yield.
-Plus foliar applications can be expensive.
+Additionally, foliar applications can be expensive.
 Being proactive with a pre-plant soil application is the right approach to address deficiencies before they impact your crop.

-4 – The Right Zinc Fertilizer Tool
+The Right Zinc Fertilizer Tool